 In addition to fulfilling other application requirements, international applicants must present satisfactory evidence of sufficient English proficiency.
 Proficiency is typically demonstrated through a minimum score on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Be sure to check with your program of interest for information on the required minimum test scores.
 An applicant whose English proficiency is unproven or insufficient may be admitted to Tulane with probationary status.
 The student may be required to prove proficiency by earning acceptable test scores, or may be required to register for less than a full graduate program and to take English as a Second Language instruction without credit until proficiency is certified.
 Contact the schools for admission standards specific to international applicants.
 Once admitted, the Office of International Students and Scholars provides visa information, housing information, cross-cultural programs, and advising for international students.
 About 15% of Tulane's graduate and professional students are international.

 To locate off-campus housing, you should plan to arrive in New Orleans at least two weeks prior to the start of the semester or sooner, if possible.
 The uptown campus is in a residential area and a variety of accommodations are usually available, though less expensive housing is typically found a few miles from campus.
 Public transportation, including the St. Charles Avenue streetcar and bus lines, connects the campus with the Garden District, the Central Business District, and the French Quarter.
 Tulane's Office of Off-Campus Housing provides pointers for when and where to find a place to live and it also sponsors an Off-Campus Housing Resource Expo each fall and spring semester.
 The Off-Campus Residents' Association (OCRA) sponsors a Facebook group with posts about roommates, off-campus properties, and used furniture.
 The Off-Campus Housing Guide for international students and scholars is of use to all students looking for off-campus housing.
-Crime maps are available for Orleans Parish and Jefferson Parish.
+Crime maps are available for Orleans Parish.

 Famed for its history, music and cuisine, New Orleans is one of the worlds most extraordinary cities.
 Star-studded events like Mardi Gras and Jazz Fest draw thousands of visitors to the city each year.
-Unique neighborhoods reflect the city's French, Spanish, and Caribbean roots.
+Unique neighborhoods reflect the city's French, Spanish, African, Indigenous, and Caribbean roots.
 World-class museums display renowned artworks and artifacts.
 Shopping options range from vintage shops and antique stores to high-end boutiques and galleries.
 Sports fans can find something to cheer for year-round with New Orleans' many professional teams.
 The educational experience at Tulane is interwoven with this rich cultural tapestry.
 Information about visiting New Orleans is available online.